 The children were Lillian May Wonch, age 6 years; William James Wonch, age 4 years; Peter John Wonch, age 2 years; baby Wonch, age 1 month.
 They all died 5 June 1885.

 Now because the deaths occurred in Simcoe County, it was worthwhile to check if information appeared in a newspaper of the time most likely in Barrie, Ontario, the nearest large community.
 Barrie Public Library has a link to the index and images of newspapers.
 There was a write up of the tragedy in the Northern Advance.

 The story is told in a much different way with different information provided.
 The husband is listed as William Wonch in the Barrie newspaper.
-Still no first name is given for Mrs. Wonch.
+The article does not give his wife's first name.
 There is no reference to where she came from or her father's name.
 In the Barrie newspaper, there is no mention of the coat.
 Even the sequence of events are different.
 Very mysterious -- a tragic event.